How to Respond to Negative Google Reviews: Templates & Best Practices

 Template 7: Serious Complaint Requiring Immediate Escalation

-Scenario: A customer reports a safety concern, a significant service failure, or an experience that requires urgent attention.
+Scenario: A customer reports a safety concern, a major service failure, or an experience that requires urgent attention.

 Hi [Reviewer Name],

 Thank you for bringing this to our attention.
-What you've described is serious, and I want to address it immediately and personally.
+What you've described is serious, and I want to address it right away and personally.

 [Brief acknowledgment of the seriousness without full admission of liability: A situation like this should never happen in our [restaurant/facility/clinic/store], and I'm genuinely sorry that it did.]